 Discrepant events are occurrences which defy our understanding of the world by presenting unexpected outcomes.
-These phenomenon are often used in science demonstrations to grab the attention of an audience and engage visual learners particularly young children.
-Always encourage students to discuss what will happen before the experiment takes place; allow them to convince themselves they know what will happen before surprising them with a discrepant event.
+These phenomena are often used in science demonstrations to grab the attention of an audience and engage visual learners, particularly young children.
+Always encourage students to discuss what will happen before the experiment takes place.
+Allow them to convince themselves they know what will happen before surprising them with a discrepant event.

 Air Pressure: Balloon

-Place 12 to 15 straight straws in a parallel line on a table top.
+Place 12 to 15 straight straws parallel to one another on a table top.
 Leave about 1/2 inch space between each straw.
 Set two empty aluminum soda cans on top of the straws a few inches apart.
 Blow air between the cans.
 Although is seems like the cans will be blown apart, they will actually be pulled together.
 This happens because the airflow creates a low pressure zone between the cans.
 The normal air pressure on the left and right sides of the cans will force them together.

 Place a mini marshmallow inside of a 7 oz.
 (200 ml) plastic syringe.
 Pull the plunger out so that the marshmallow has enough space to move freely.
 Plug the tip of the syringe with a cap or small piece of clay.
 Depress the plunger; the marshmallow will decrease in size even though the plunger is not touching it.
 Extract the plunger and the marshmallow will grow because there is less pressure on it allowing more air to fill the puffy sweet.